 Critical care nurses are responsible for the most vulnerable patients.
 They have the responsibility to vigilantly monitor, assess and treat the critically ill, while providing support to their families.
 Whether you are a new critical care nurse, an experienced critical care nurse or a nurse interested in working in the Critical Care Unit (CCU), this program offers a flexible professional development opportunity by enabling you to access continued learning regardless of your location, work schedule or other commitments.Back to Top

 This program is designed for students with previous education.
 Please see the entrance requirements section of this page for more detail.

-Please note: RNs from other provinces should contact the program coordinator regarding admission.
-In addition, fourth-year Bachelor of Science in Nursing students can also apply to the program but will not be able to complete the practicum portion until proof of RN registration is provided.Back to Top
+Fourth-year Bachelor of Science in Nursing students can also apply to the program but will not be able to complete the practicum portion until proof of RN registration is provided.Back to Top

 Course List & Descriptions

-Please note: fees are based on the 2012-2013 academic year and do not include textbooks.
+Please note: fees are based on the 2016-2017 academic year and do not include textbooks.
 For more information please see Other fees to consider.Back to Top

+The final component of the program is an integrated practicum, which includes 120 hours of clinical practice in an adult critical care practice environment.
 You will demonstrate competency in the Standards of Practice for Critical Care Nursing in Ontario under the direct preceptorship/mentorship of an experienced critical care nurse and the facilitation of a Durham College faculty advisor.